 It’s no secret that social media changes just about every day.
 Ok, it’s not quite that often, but sometimes it sure feels like it.
 If you’re unfamiliar with these two terms and what they mean, you’re not alone.
 Allow me to explain:

 Ephemeral Content: Any content, though typically video or photo, available for only a brief or set period of time, most often 24 hours.

-Brought to you by the rise of Snapchat, ephemeral content is having a definite ‘moment.’
-As you’ve likely noticed, both Facebook and Instagram jumped on the ephemeral bandwagon adding Stories features to the platforms where posts remain for only 24 hours.
+Brought to you by the rise of Snapchat, and riding the waves of popularity that Instagram and Facebook stories gave it, ephemeral content has been living its best life.
 Ephemeral content can tend to lend a certain sort of exclusivity, only those who watch it are “in” on the message or post.
 And tying back to #4, there is a natural authenticity in the live and temporary posts ephemeral content allows - time to get personal and get creative.

 The most delicate of balances is needed when it comes to evergreen and ephemeral social content; evergreen content will continue to serve SEO and thought-leadership, while ephemeral content creates a natural sense of FOMO (fear of missing out) and urgent engagement with users.

 Great inbound marketing is all about education and knowledge sharing.
 It’s about providing the right information when the prospective buyer needs it to help them make a decision.
 It’s something you’ve likely heard before.
 Content - both website and blogs alike - allow us to claim mindshare and be a reference as they gather information.

 The great question that has come is the balance between the volume (or length) of content with the value the content provides.
 Years ago, the best practice was 500-700 words for a blog, a few well-crafted sentences for a website page.
 But times, they are a-changin'.